DigitalFabricationStudio/Project_0.2/toni.enstrom/03_zoetrope.md

 Also about other improvements, an enhanced version of a zoetrope could use a built-in light source, either placed between the layers (walls & character frames) or then in the ceiling piece.
 Now the zoetrope works as it is, but it needs to be used in a properly lit environment.

+One more note.
+The gaps between walls ("shutter length") are now little less 2mm.
+I prototyped with slightly wider gaps, but this made animation look more messy and didn't really provide more light to it.
+I also prototyped adding "background animation" to wall pieces (2d engraved horizon line) behind the cut biker, but this didn't seem to be a good idea, because it just made the overall animation more unclear and messy.